How Does a Coffee Percolator Work?

 For fans of percolator coffee, there is really no other brewer that yields the same style of coffee.
 It makes a hot and strong cup of coffee.

-Because it uses hotter water than most brewing methods, over-extraction is a concern, leading to bitter flavors (1).
+Because it uses hotter water than most brewing methods, over-extraction is a concern, leading to bitter flavours (1).

-For one thing, the high heat needed to create the steam pressure that encouraged the vacuum is hot enough to bring out astringent, almost metallic flavors in the coffee.
+For one thing, the high heat needed to create the steam pressure that encouraged the vacuum is hot enough to bring out astringent, almost metallic flavours in the coffee.